bei1994/Recurrent-Attention-Model/README.md

 python3 ram.py --train=True --center=True
 ```

 There are 3 supported model parameters configurations: 'center', 'translated' adnd 'custom'.
 You can set different hyperparameters to train your model using the same syntax in terminal.
+And you can also test your trained models.
 Details of hyperparameters can be found [here](lib/model/ram.py).